 Characteristics of Binge Eating Disorder

 It may be surprising, but an individual’s weight is not considered a risk factor when it comes to binge eating disorder.
-An individual who is a healthy weight can have binge eating disorder as well as those who are overweight.
+An individual at any weight can have binge eating disorder.

 There is some evidence that indicates the brain’s dopamine levels could be a factor in whether a person develops binge eating disorder.
 According to a study that was included in the August 2011 issue of “Obesity”, a person’s dopamine levels can affect the amount of food they consume.
 For example, dopamine could increase the amount of enjoyment a person derives from certain foods and create cravings for a particular type of food.
 Dopamine could also interfere with an individual’s ability to manage those cravings for a particular food.

 Not surprisingly, there are a number of health concerns associated with binge eating disorder — just as there are with any eating disorder.
 Left unchecked, these health issues could be debilitating for the individual and could even be fatal.
 Finding high-quality eating disorder treatment centers provides hope for recovery and a new lease on life.

 Some of the health concerns associated with binge eating disorder are heart disease, high cholesterol, sleep apnea, high blood pressure, osteoarthritis and diabetes.

 As with other eating disorders, the health concerns associated with binge eating disorders are limited only to the physical.
 Many individuals with binge eating disorder also live with psychological disorders such as anxiety, low self-esteem, depression and other conditions that can negatively affect their quality of life and their ability to receive the binge eating disorder treatment they need.